 The School of Earth, Energy and Environmental Sciences offers current Stanford University undergraduates the opportunity to apply for a one-year coterminal Master of Arts (M.A.) or Master of Science (M.S.) in Sustainability Science and Practice.
-This interdisciplinary degree program will equip students with the knowledge, mindsets and practical skills needed to understand and intervene in complex systems to advancesustainability –securinghuman well-being around the world and across generations.
+This interdisciplinary degree program equips students with the knowledge, mindsets and practical skills needed to understand and intervene in complex systems to advance sustainability – securing human well-being around the world and across generations.

-The Sustainability Science and Practice program (“SUST” for short) integrates theoretical and conceptual knowledge with practical skills and tools, enabling students to develop coreknowledge and competencies acrossthethree core curricular elements described below.
+The Sustainability Science and Practice program (“SUST” for short) integrates theoretical and conceptual knowledge with practical skills and tools, enabling students to develop core knowledge and competencies across three core curricular elements.

-To integrate and internalize core lessons from the SUST curriculum, each student will complete a 120-hour Practicum project of their own design, collaborating on a complex sustainability challenge with an outside partner and working through the types of constraints often faced by decision makers and leaders.
+To integrate and internalize core lessons from the SUST curriculum, each student completes a 120-hour Practicum project of their own design, collaborating on a complex sustainability challenge with an outside partner and working through the types of constraints often faced by decision makers and leaders.
 Students apply the leadership mindsets, knowledge and skills from the curriculum to this practical experience and present their final analysis and reflections to faculty and peers.